Get Up and Glow Up, Jerusalem.

 "But you won't leave in a panic.
 You won't be running for your lives.
 The Lord will go ahead of you, and the God of Israel will be your rear guard."

-This is the opposite of the Exodus from Egypt, where left in a frantic rush.
+This is the opposite of the from , where left in a frantic rush.
 This time, God says: walk out with dignity.
 No fear.
 No looking over your shoulder.
 Because God is in front of you AND behind you.
-The departure from Babylon isn't an escape — it's a procession. matters because where you're going is sacred, and you can't carry the old life into the new one.
+The departure from isn't an escape — it's a procession. matters because where you're going is sacred, and you can't carry the old life into the new one.

 "Look — my Servant will act with wisdom.
 He will be raised up, lifted high, and deeply exalted."